RebelGuy/chat-mate/projects/server/readme.md

 ## Authentication
 ### YouTube
-Run `yarn auth` and log in using the streaming account, or a moderator account.
-After the Electron app closes, note the authentication token in the console and use it as the `AUTH` environment variable.
+Run `yarn auth:youtube:<local|debug|release>` and log in using the streaming account, or a moderator account.
+The access token will automatically be stored in the database (`youtube_auth` table) against the channel ID.

 ### Twitch
 Enure you create an application on the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
 Note down the application ID and secret and set the relevant environment variables.
 These will not change in the future.
 There should be a separate application for the `release`, `debug`, and `local` environments.